niess/pumas-docs/docs/docs/tutorials.md

 {: .justify}

 To sum up, the following code is an elementary program using the PUMAS library.
-It computes the low level material tables used by PUMAS and dumps them to a binary file.
+It computes the low level material data used by PUMAS and dumps them to a binary file.
 {: .justify}

     #include "pumas.h"